hatice-demir/Flight-Search-API/README.md

 Create API documentation using Swagger.

 You can access the API through the following link: [http://localhost:8080/swagger-ui/index.html#/](http://localhost:8080/swagger-ui/index.html#/)
-You can provide authorization by using "John Doe" as the name and "password1" as the password.
+You can provide authorization by using "John Doe" as the name and "password1" as the password or another user from database.